briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

     2. _(2)_ When BMPs fail to provide their intended function.
-If an internal inspection reveals that a BMP fails to perform its intended function as detailed in the SWP3 and that another, more appropriate is required, the SWP3 must be amended and the new BMP must be installed within ten (10) days of notice from the Village Engineer.
+If an internal inspection reveals that a BMP fails to perform its intended function as detailed in the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> and that another, more appropriate is required, the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> must be amended and the new BMP must be installed within ten (10) days of notice from the Village Engineer.

-    3. _(3)_ When BMPs depicted on the SWP3 are not installed.
+    3. _(3)_ When BMPs depicted on the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> are not installed.
 If an internal inspection reveals that a BMP has not been implemented in accordance with the schedule, the must be implemented within ten (10) days from the date of the inspection.
 If the internal inspection reveals that the planned is not needed, the record must contain a statement of explanation as to why the is not needed.

 10. _(j)_ **Final Stablization.** Final stabilization shall be determined by the Village of Chagrin Falls Engineer.
-Once a definable area has achieved final stabilization, the applicant may note this on the SWP3 and no further inspection requirement applies to that portion of the site.
+Once a definable area has achieved final stabilization, the applicant may note this on the <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> and no further inspection requirement applies to that portion of the site.
 Final stabilization also requires the installation of permanent (post-construction) stormwater control measures (SCMs).\
 (Ord.
 2016-80.
 Passed 12-12-16.)

-## 1355.10   Abbreviated SWP3
+## 1355.10   Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>

-1. _(a)_ In order to control sediment pollution of water resources, the applicant shall submit an Abbreviated SWP3 in accordance with the requirements of this regulation.
+1. _(a)_ In order to control sediment pollution of water resources, the applicant shall submit an Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> in accordance with the requirements of this regulation.

-2. _(b)_ The Abbreviated SWP3 shall be certified by a professional engineer, a registered surveyor, certified professional erosion and sediment control specialist, or a registered landscape architect.
+2. _(b)_ The Abbreviated <abbr title="Stormwater Pollution Prevention
+Plan">SWP3</abbr> shall be certified by a professional engineer, a registered surveyor, certified professional erosion and sediment control specialist, or a registered landscape architect.

-3. _(c)_ The Abbreviated SWP3 shall include a minimum of the following BMPs.
+3. _(c)_ The Abbreviated <abbr title="Stormwater Pollution Prevention
+Plan">SWP3</abbr> shall include a minimum of the following BMPs.
 Village of Chagrin Falls may require other BMPs as site conditions warrant.

     1. _(1)_ **Construction Entrances:** Construction entrances shall be built and shall serve as the only permitted points of ingress and egress to the